samyrd309/Requerimientos--Criterios--Caso/Documentos/Requerimiento, Criterios de aceptacion,, casos de prueba.md

 * *And*: The user presses enter.
 * *Then*: The system displays the number inserted by the user on the screen. ---- # Test cases ## End-to-End (From UI) ##

-# Casos de prueba
+# Test Case
 ## End-to-End (from the UI)

-* CP-0: Insertar valores nulos
+* CP-0: Insert null values
-* CP-1: Insertar  valores de texto
+* CP-1: Insert text values
-* CP-2: Insertar  valores enteros
+* CP-2: Insert integer values
-* CP-3: Insertar valores menores a 0
+* CP-3: Insert values ​​less than 0
-* CP-4: Insertar valores mayores a 1999999
+* CP-4: Insert values ​​greater than 1999999
-* CP-5: Insertar valres mayores a 0 y menores a 1999999
+* CP-5: Insert values ​​greater than 0 and less than 1999999

 ## Unitarios